TomeCirun/ecom/README.md

 # ecom

-This is an Ecomerce site built with Django3.
+This is an Ecommerce site built with Django3.

 ## Installation